prashantbhudwal/slopshot/README.md

 # SlopShot

-A screenshotting app for yappers.
+A screenshotting app for Slop Coders 😬.

 Bug screenshots usually need an explanation.
 Keeping that explanation somewhere else means tracking two pieces of context and matching them again later.
 SlopShot keeps them together: write or dictate a prompt after capture, and the app adds it to the image and its metadata.
 The resulting PNG is ready to give to an agent as one file.